Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: STEPS: A Modular Graph-Based Dependency Parser

 STEPS makes use of biaffine classifiers as proposed by \citet{dozat2017deep}, which have become the de-facto standard method for graph-based dependency parsing.
-In a first step, a head representation $\vec{h}^{head}_i$ and a dependent representation $\vec{h}^{dep}_i$ are created for each input token $i$ (represented as embedding vector $\vec{r}_i$, the result of the weighted sum explained in \sref{input_representation}) via two single-layer feedforward neural networks:
+In a first step, a head representation $\vec{h}^{head}_i$ and a dependent representation $\vec{h}^{dep}_i$ are created for each input token $i$ represented as embedding vector $\vec{r}_i$ via two single-layer feedforward neural networks:

 These representations are then fed into the biaffine function, which maps head--dependent pairs $(i,j)$ onto vectors $\vec{s}_{i,j}$ of arbitrary size:

 $\vec{U}$, $W$ and $\vec{b}$ are learned parameters; $\oplus$ denotes the concatenation operation.
 The scores $s_{i,j}$ can now be leveraged in different ways to construct an output tree or graph; this will be described next.